arialdomartini/Back-End-Developer-Interview-Questions/README.md

 * What's new in CPUs since the 80s, and how does it affect programming?
 * In which part of the lifecycle performace should be taken in consideration, and how?
 * Why, in a SOA, long-lived transactions are discorauged and Sagas are suggested instead?
+* How could a Denial of Service arise not maliciously but for a design or architectural problem?

 ####[[↑]](#toc) <a name='security'>Questions about Security:</a>